Protocols Directory

 Each dosing guide in this library follows the same 14-section format, so you always know where to find what you need.
 Every protocol includes a quick-reference card, a titration schedule with named dosing phases, reconstitution tables with the math worked out for common vial sizes, side effects with clinical trial percentages, a comparison to related compounds, and 10–12 answered FAQs.

-If you already know which peptide you are looking for, use the A-Z directory below or the search bar.
+If you already know which peptide you are looking for, use the A-Z directory above or the search bar.
 If you are browsing by goal, whether fat loss, tissue repair, growth hormone support, or something else, start with the category sections on this page.
 Each category lists the published protocols in that group and explains what ties them together.

 Every reconstitution table links to the free PepPal Reconstitution Calculator for custom vial sizes and BAC water volumes.
 For multi-compound protocols, browse the stack directory instead.